tommic81/udemy-java-memory-management/README.md

 - Types of collector

-  - Serial - one thead, good for small applications `-XX:+UseSerialGC`
+  - Serial - one thread, good for small applications `-XX:+UseSerialGC`

   - Paraller - gc on young generation in parallel, multi threads, good for large data sets